-According to the World Health Organization (WHO), two in three staff members at nursing home facilities admitted to committing abuse within the last year, which sheds light on how often abuse and neglect occur in elder adult care institutions.
-People aged 65 and older remain vulnerable to abuse and neglect, especially those with health diseases that affect their memory, such as dementia and Alzheimer’s.
+According to the World Health Organization (WHO), two in three staff members at nursing home facilities admitted to committing abuse within a one-year period, which sheds light on how often abuse and neglect occur in elder adult care institutions.
+People aged 65 and older remain vulnerable to abuse and neglect, especially those with health conditions that affect their memory, such as dementia and Alzheimer’s.

-Hammack Law Firm wants to advocate for abuse victims in nursing homes and assisted living facilities in Anderson, South Carolina.
-If you or a loved one suffered abuse or neglect in one of these institutions, an Anderson nursing home abuse lawyer from our firm can help you fight for compensation.
-We help victims build strong cases to hold these institutions accountable, and we want to do the same for you.
+Hammack Law Firm advocates for abuse victims in nursing homes and assisted living facilities in Anderson, South Carolina.
+If your loved one suffered abuse or neglect in one of these institutions, an Anderson nursing home abuse lawyer from our firm can help you fight for compensation.
+We help victims build strong cases to hold these institutions accountable, and we want to do the same for your loved one.

 What Our Nursing Home Abuse Lawyers Will Do for You

 Building a case against an institution like a nursing home can be intimidating for many people, which is why our nursing home abuse lawyers step in for our clients and build their cases for them.
-When you decide to work with our firm, we offer these services to you:
+When you decide to work with our firm, we can assist you with:

-- Private investigation: We use our resources to investigate your case and identify who caused the abuse, who may be held liable for the injuries and damages, and what abuse occurred.
-If we discover more than one party may be responsible, we will advise you to take legal action against each party involved to pursue compensation.
+- A private investigation: We’ll use our resources to investigate your case and identify what abuse occurred, who caused the abuse, and who is liable for your loved one’s injuries and damages.
+If we discover more than one liable party, we may advise you to take legal action against each responsible party.

-- Evidence retrieval: We will collect as much evidence as possible to support your claim during our investigation.
+- Evidence retrieval: We will collect as much evidence as possible to support your claim.
 This may involve requesting information from the nursing home, interviewing potential witnesses, recording their testimony, and speaking with law enforcement if an official report exists.

-- Legal paperwork: Our legal team will fill out legal documents to prepare your case and submit them within their respective deadlines.
-Should you decide to file a nursing home abuse lawsuit, we will also identify your case’s deadline and submit your claim to South Carolina’s civil court system for a hearing.
+- Legal paperwork: Our legal team will draft legal documents to prepare your case and submit them within their respective deadlines.
+Should you decide to file a nursing home abuse lawsuit, we will also identify your case’s deadline and submit your claim to South Carolina’s civil court system.

-- Legal representation: While many people understand legal representation in a trial case, representation can exist in other ways.
-One of our nursing home abuse attorneys can represent you whenever inquiring parties reach out for a statement, allowing them to protect you from making any claims that might be used against you.
-Additionally, if there is an opportunity to negotiate a settlement outside of court, your lawyer can attend these meetings and advocate for you.
+- Legal representation: While many people understand legal representation in a trial case, representation takes many forms.
+One of our nursing home abuse attorneys can represent you whenever inquiring parties reach out for a statement.
+This will allow us to protect you from making any claims that might be used against you.
+Additionally, if there is an opportunity to negotiate a settlement outside of court, your lawyer will lead negotiation talks.

 Our Law Firm’s Reviews Express How We Treat Our Clients